Hello and Happy Wednesday.

 We also stayed in this really nice Air Bnb, near a big park, that was in such a nice area and also so well designed.
 When we walked in we were both like ummmm apartment goals.
 I could not capture in a photo how nice the owners had decorated their apartment so if you want to have a look here is the air bnb link.

-Food wise, I thought it might be hard to eat plant based as possible in a nation notorious for their love of cheese, but I couldn’t have been more pleasantly surprised.
-Their were a tonne of vegan/veggie restaurants and eating was easy.
+Food wise, there were so many amazing restaurants and the food we ate was all delicious.
 We had a couple easy granola breakfasts at home to save our budget for lunch and dinner out… But here are some of the awesome eats we had… (this is not everything I ate bttttttw, just some highlights!)

 This Japanese plate of food from this little vegan cafe Deshima was really yum.
 I didn’t like some of the information in this place of promoting a macrobiotic diet as best over all other diets as I believe in Intuitive Eating and no one size fits all.
 However, the food was good.
 The meal plate included a seitan stew, brown rice, pumpkin tempura and some other bits.
 It was filling and tasty.

-Vegabond is a cafe/shop you must try if you are a vegan in Amsterdam.
-We went here twice as the food was so good.
-I had this spelt bread with fig jam and almond Brie both times and it blew my mind.
+Vegabond was so good that we went here twice… had this spelt bread with fig jam and almond Brie both times and it blew my mind.
 Almond Brie???
 I mean….
 Also the chocolate chip banana bread was superb.

 For a cheeky burger craving, vegan junk food was super good.
 I had the plant based beef burger and it was so tasty.
 It did make me feel a bit bleurgh after but that’s where curiosity comes in and not judgement.
 I probably wouldn’t want to eat that sort of thing on the regs because it left me feeling really sluggish and not feeling great and that’s ok.
 Intuitive eating is about honouring how food makes you feel but without judgement.
 And that’s a good note for our relationship with food.
 On the IE journey, you get to know what helps you feel well and energised and you can roll with that.
 But there will also be times you choose to eat something you know won’t make you feel 100% fabulous in energy or well, but you choose to enjoy the food without judgement.
 Your body is resilient and it doesn’t need a 100% “perfect healthy diet”.
 It’s what you eat most of the time that matters…